Duff's

 (click image to enlarge)

 By 1980, Duff's was changing its dinner specials every two months, and distributing their menu by mail.
-By popular demand, four of the entrees were almost permanent – the beef kebobs, which were on the restaurant’s first menu, chicken Marsala, steak au poivre and a grilled sirloin steak.
+By popular demand, four of the entrees were almost permanent – the beef kabobs, which were on the restaurant’s first menu, chicken Marsala, steak au poivre and a grilled sirloin steak.

 In 1974, Jim Voss started at Duff's as a dishwasher.
 Within a year, he was head chef and remained in that position until he left in 2013, shortly before the restaurant closed.